[ Links to Web Pages on Paleobotany, Paleogeography, and Palynology ]

 Zwieniecki, M. A. and C. K. Boyce.
 2014.
 Evolution of a unique anatomical precision in angiosperm leaf venation lifts constraints on vascular plant ecology.
 Proceedings of the Royal Society of London, Series B, Biological Sciences 281: 20132829.

 I thank Alan Smith, Ph.D. for bringing the 2016 paper by Alejandra Vasco, Sean W. Graham, and Dennis Wm.
 Stevenson, and coworkers, to my attention.
-Professor William Stein's proposals on prospective work are appreciated.
+Professor William Stein's encouragement is appreciated.